 b) in the case of gene technology activities in the agricultural and food sector (including process additives used in food production) and in contained use, as well as in the case of other industrial gene technology activities, by the Environmental, Agricultural and Industrial Gene Technology Authority – upon taking into account environmental and agricultural considerations – (the Healthcare Gene Technology Authority and the Environmental, Agricultural and Industrial Gene Technology Authority hereinafter collectively referred to as the “Gene Technology Authority”), provided that the authorisation procedure occurs at a national level.

-(2) At Union-level authorisation procedures, the responsibilities of the national authorities are undertaken by the Gene Technology Authority, which shall consult with the Gene Technology Committee in the framework of its operation, except for in relation to administrative tasks.
+(2) Authorisation procedures belonging to the scope of the EU, the responsibilities of the national authorities are undertaken by the Gene Technology Authority, which shall consult with the Gene Technology Committee in the framework of its operation, except for the administrative tasks.
 In relation to Union-level authorisation procedures for food and feed products, the Environmental, Agricultural and Industrial Gene Technology Authority shall consult with the Healthcare Gene Technology Authority.
 In relation to Union-level authorisation procedures, the Healthcare Gene Technology Authority shall consult with the Environmental, Agricultural and Industrial Gene Technology Authority.

-(3) In the authorisation procedures in the fields referred to in paragraph 1b and in paragraph 1a, the Healthcare Gene Technology Authority and the Environmental, Agricultural and Industrial Gene Technology Authority shall act as the Special Technical Authority, respectively.
+(3) In the authorisation procedures in the fields referred to in paragraph (1) item b) and in paragraph (1) item a), the Healthcare Gene Technology Authority and the Environmental, Agricultural and Industrial Gene Technology Authority shall act as the Special Technical Authority, respectively.

-(4) The rules of involving the Special Technical Authority in the authorisation procedures referred to in paragraph 1 shall be governed by the relevant law issued under the authorisation of this Act.
+(4) The rules of involving the Special Technical Authority in the authorisation procedures referred to in paragraph (1) shall be governed by the relevant law issued under the authorisation of this Act.

 Section 9 (4) The Gene Technology Authority shall publish the draft consent in its official journal and website for public consultation with the exception of confidential business information, copyright information and information regarding variety protection.
 Comments on the draft consent may be submitted to the Gene Technology Authority within 30 days after publication in the official journal and such comments shall be forwarded to the Gene Technology Committee for opinion.
 The Gene Technology Committee shall assess such comments and forward its opinion to the Gene Technology Authority within 10 days of its receipt.
 Upon receiving the opinion of the Gene Technology Committee, the Gene Technology Authority shall finalise or amend the draft consent or reject the application.